 Introduction: associations between musicality and vocal emotion recognition

 The human voice is a prime carrier of emotional information.
 Therefore, adequate perception of vocal emotions is important for everyday social interaction 1, 2.
 On average, humans can infer emotions from voices well above chance 3–5, but this capacity is subject to great individual variability and seems to be linked to differences in musicality 6.
 It has been shown repeatedly that musicians outperform non-musician in vocal emotion recognition, although the overall effect size can be considered small to moderate 7–9.
 Several works sought to unravel the potential mechanisms underlying this advantage.
 Based on the observation that emotions expressed by voices and by music share a similar acoustic code 3, early theoretical frameworks like the OPERA hypothesis 10 proposed a causal effect of musical training on voice perception skills, if specific conditions are met: an overlap in the neural circuits, precision in auditory-motor demands, as well as involvement of emotion, repetition and attention in the musical activity.
 However, for vocal emotion recognition, the OPERA hypothesis has not stood up to rigorous empirical examination 9, 11.
 Instead, evidence collectively points to the role of auditory sensitivity, which does not seem to be causally linked to formal musical training.
 Compared to non-musicians, musicians have on average more fine-grained basic auditory skills, such as pitch and rhythm perception, musical memory, or signal-in-noise discrimination 12, 13, which aids vocal emotion recognition.
 Importantly, this association between auditory perception and vocal emotion recognition was observed even in the absence of any formal musical training 14–18.
-Further, 15 15 found that the link between musical training and vocal emotion recognition was fully mediated by auditory perception skills.
+Further, Correia et al. 2022 15 15 found that the link between musical training and vocal emotion recognition was fully mediated by auditory perception skills.
 The presumably strongest evidence is provided by a recent randomized-controlled study in school children, which found no causal effects of musical training on vocal emotion recognition performance 19.
 Thus, there is consensus in the literature that the observed performance difference of musicians and non-musicians is due to variations in natural auditory sensitivity rather than the result of formal musical education 9.

 In a previous study, we investigated how musicians’ auditory skills are linked to vocal emotion recognition in more detail, by focusing on different auditory cues that transport emotional meaning 14.
 We employed parameter-specific voice morphing to create vocal stimuli that expressed emotion only through fundamental frequency contour (F0), timbre or both.
 F0 is linked to dynamic pitch variation (also referred to as voice melody), whereas timbre is linked to perceived voice quality (i.e. whether it sounds harsh or gentle).
 Professional musicians outperformed a group of non-musicians when emotions were expressed by F0 and both cues, but not timbre alone.
 Thus, musicians seem to be specifically proficient at exploiting melodic patterns to infer vocal emotions.